Gautam Buddha: Real Name, Life and Teachings

 10 shares

-Gautam Buddha
+Gautama Buddha

 Gautam Buddha was also known as Siddartha Gautama.
-Buddha means “a person who is awake”.
+Buddha in Sanskrit means “a person who is awake”.
 Buddha was the founder of Buddhism.
 He lived in ancient India around the 6th to 4th century BCE.
-He was a spiritual leader whose teachings on meditation, mindfulness and compassion had a life-changing impact on millions of people around the world.
+He was a spiritual leader whose teachings on meditation, mindfulness and compassion had a life-changing impact on millions of people around the globe.
 In this blog, we will learn more about the early life, teachings and the foundation of Buddhism by Gautam Buddha.

 What was the Real Name of Gautam Buddha?